Social enterprise: China

-Hong Kong

 There is no separate legal entity for social enterprises in Hong Kong.
 They are normally registered as companies or non-profit organisations.
 The Hong Kong Government defines social enterprises as businesses that achieve specific social objectives, and its profits will be principally reinvested in the business for the social objectives that it pursues, rather than distribution to its shareholders.
-In recent years, venture philanthropy organizations, such as Social Ventures Hong Kong and Social Enterprise Business Centre of the HKCSS, have been set up to invest in viable social enterprises with a significant social impact.
+In recent years, venture philanthropy organisations, such as Social Ventures Hong Kong and Social Enterprise Business Centre of the Hong Kong Council of Social Service, have been set up to invest in viable social enterprises with a significant social impact.

 India

-In India, a social enterprise may be a non-profit non-governmental organization (NGO), often registered as a Society under Indian Societies Registration Act, 1860, a Trust registered under various Indian State Trust Acts or a Section 25 Company registered under Indian Companies Act, 1956.
-India has around 3 million NGOs, including a number of religious organizations and religious trusts, like Temples, Mosque and Gurudwara associations etc., who are not deemed as social enterprises.
+In India, a social enterprise may be a non-profit NGO, often registered as a Society under the Societies Registration Act, 1860; a Trust registered under various Indian State Trust Acts; or a Section 8 Company registered under the Companies Act, 2013.
+India has around three million NGOs, including a number of religious organisations and trusts, like temples, mosques and gurudwara associations, who are not considered social enterprises.
+In the agricultural sector, International Development Enterprises has helped pull millions of small farmers out of poverty in India.
+Another area of social enterprise in India and the developing world are bottom of the pyramid (BOP) businesses, which were identified and analysed by C. K. Prahalad in Fortune at the Base of the Pyramid.

-NGOs in India raise funds through some services (often fund raising events and community activities) and occasionally products.
-Despite this, in India the term "social enterprise" is not widely used, instead terms like NGOs and NPOs (non-profit organizations) are used, where these kind of organizations are legally allowed to raise fund for non-business activities.
-Child Rights and You and Youth United are examples of social enterprise, who raise funds through their services, fund-raising activities (organizing events, donations, and grants) or sometimes products, to further their social and environmental goals.

-However, there are social businesses with an aim for making profit, although the primary aim is to alleviate poverty through a sustainable business model.
-According to Bala Vikasa Social Service Society sister organization of SOPAR-Canada "Social Enterprise is a hybrid business with a goal of solving social problems, while also generating revenues and profits like any other enterprise.
+The term "social enterprise" is not widely used in India.
+Instead, terms like NGOs and NPOs (non-profit organisations) are used, where these kind of organisations are legally allowed to raise fund for non-business activities.
+NGOs in India raise funds through some services, often fund raising events and community activities, and occasionally products.
+Child Rights and You and Youth United are examples of social enterprises that raise funds through their services, fund-raising activities (organising events, donations, and grants) or products to further their social and environmental goals.
+According to SOPAR-Canada's sister organisation Bala Vikasa Social Service Society, "Social Enterprise is a hybrid business with a goal of solving social problems, while also generating revenues and profits like any other enterprise.
 However, when it comes to choosing between profits or social cause, social cause is paramount for social enterprises, while profits are considered only for sustainability."

-In the agriculture sector, International Development Enterprises has helped pull millions of small farmers out of poverty in India.

-Another area of social enterprise in India and the developing world are bottom of the pyramid (BOP) businesses which were identified and analyzed by C. K. Prahalad in "Fortune at the Base of the Pyramid".
-This seminal work has been a springboard for a robust area of both innovation and academic research.